Women's Study · May 16, 2026 · 11 min read

 The 12 Topics

-1. Rooted in Grace: The Theology of Unmerited Favor
+1. Rooted in Grace: Understanding Unmerited Favor

 Key texts: Ephesians 2:1-10; Romans 5:1-11; Titus 3:4-7.
 Central question: What is the difference between grace as a feeling and grace as a theological reality, and how does understanding the latter change how you live?
 This topic is foundational for women who have grown up in church environments where grace was frequently mentioned but rarely examined.
 The goal is to move from grace as a warm concept to grace as a precise theological claim about the nature of God and the basis of salvation.

-2. The Theology of Identity: Who Am I in Christ?
+2. Who Am I in Christ?
+The Theology of Identity

 Key texts: Genesis 1:26-27; Psalm 139; John 15:1-17; 2 Corinthians 5:17.
 Central question: How does the biblical account of human identity — created in the image of God, fallen, redeemed, and being renewed — address the contemporary crisis of identity?
 This topic is particularly relevant for younger women navigating questions of self-definition in a culture that offers many competing frameworks.
 The biblical answer is not simple, but it is coherent and deeply satisfying.